wkumari/draft-wkumari-dnsop-trust-management/README.md

    the zone containing the TA (or attackers able to monitor the path between these devices).
-It is conceviable that an attacker may be able to use this to determine that a resolver trusts an outdated / revoked trust anchor and perform a MitM attack.
+It is conceviable that an attacker may be able to use this to determine that a resolver trusts an outdated /

+Kumari, et al.            Expires April 7, 2016                 [Page 6]

+Internet-Draft    draft-wkumari-dnsop-trust-management      October 2015

+   revoked trust anchor and perform a MitM attack.
 This would also require the attacker to have factored the private key.
 This seems farfetched....

-Kumari, et al.           Expires March 28, 2016                 [Page 6]

-Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

 7. Contributors